The Walk (soundtrack): Development

 In August 2014, it was announced that Zemeckis' regular collaborator Alan Silvestri would score music for The Walk.
 The film had lot of musical needs, which Silvestri added "The interesting thing about it scoring-wise was even up on the wire, we're having to move back and forth from a kind of comedic sensibility to a fearful sensibility to almost a spiritual sensibility."
 All those sensibilities were reflected on Joseph Gordon-Levitt's acting that reflected numerous moods of the film.

 Silvestri wanted to build a sonnet impression for the film where part of it has been done with the continuity, so that it would provide a satisfying film scoring experience "if you can sit down, listen to the album and in a sense it's taking you back through the film."
 For the most part, he attempted to go in chronological order for the album.
 The film had most of the materials being set up while some of the lighter things were used earlier in the film, so that it tracks along with the narrative.

 The first piece he composed to picture was the sequence where Philippe Petit (Gordon-Levitt) steps off the building and walks on the wire.
 He discussed to Zemeckis on how the score should be supervised when the latter showcased the final edit to him.

 The score was recorded at the Sony Scoring Stage in Sony Pictures Studios with Silvestri conducting the 110-piece orchestra with Mark Graham.

 Reception

-Pete Simons of Synchrotones called it as "really wonderful, reminiscent of Cosmos and Contact."
+Pete Simons of Synchrotones called the soundtrack a "really wonderful, reminiscent of Cosmos and Contact."
 Edward Douglas of Comingsoon.net wrote Silvestri delivered "another stirring score that does a lot to make more out of even the lesser scenes.
 When it comes to the actual wire walk, Silvestri gives it even more tension."
 David Rooney of The Hollywood Reporter wrote "Zemeckis uses the jazzy strains of Alan Silvestri's score to instill the feel of a crime caper or a heist movie".
-Peter Debruge of Variety called it as a "light-string score, which alternates between insistent and inspiring as the suspense level requires."
+Peter Debruge of Variety called it a "light-string score, which alternates between insistent and inspiring as the suspense level requires."
 Steve Persall of the Tampa Bay Times described it as "too-obvious midsection musical score, all cymbal sizzles and caper bass."
 David Jenkins of Little White Lies called it as "all-the-feels score".